 A telephone switchboard is a system used to connect different parts of a telephone system, to establish a call.
 Today’s switchboards more commonly operate using a set of automated algorithms that connect and direct call traffic without the assistance of a human operator.

-To complete the installation of a switchboard system all you need is a set of special phones which are able to distribute calls within an enterprise network.
-Once the basics are in place, a business can effectively manage call queues, identify which representative is available, place callers on hold and direct calls to any extension within the network.
+To complete the installation of a switchboard system all you need is a set of phones that are able to distribute calls within an enterprise network- these could be VoIP phones.
+Once the basics are in place a business can effectively manage call queues, identify which representative is available, place callers on hold and direct calls to any extension within the network.

 Virtual PBX systems take this a step further because they are located entirely online.
-Users don’t even have to install any software if it is a cloud based system; the switchboard is completely virtual and operated directly through a desktop computer, controlled with an easy to navigate user interface.
+Users don’t even have to install any software if it’s a cloud based system with softphones.
+The switchboard is completely virtual and operated directly through a desktop computer, controlled with an easy to navigate user interface.

 Why Use a Telephone Switchboard System?